rdmtc/node-red-contrib-sun-position/blind_control.md

 ![image](https://user-images.githubusercontent.com/12692680/59666961-34f41e80-91b6-11e9-8ad0-958a650565d1.png)

-In this mode if no rule or override matches:
+In this mode if no override and no rule with an absolute blind position matches:

-* If no other rule or override matches
 * If the sun is *not* in the window the blind will set to defined **min position**. (oversteer will be ignored)
 * If the sun is in the window
   * If any oversteer data are setup and oversteer conditions are fulfilled the blind will set to the defined oversteer blind position.
   * otherwise the blind level is set to defined **max position**.

 ##### restrict sunlight (Summer)

 ![image](https://user-images.githubusercontent.com/12692680/59667118-797fba00-91b6-11e9-9b7f-5837c7fd4a29.png)

-In this mode if no rule or override matches, the node calculates the appropriate blind position to restrict the amount of direct sunlight entering the room.
+In this mode if no override and no rule with an absolute blind position matches, the node calculates the appropriate blind position to restrict the amount of direct sunlight entering the room.

 This calculation includes: